Microsoft names next operating system 'Windows 10'

 "It's a bold statement for Microsoft to make," said Daniel Ives, an analyst at FBR Capital Markets.
 "So far there's not as much meat on the bone as we would have wanted, although it's still very early days."

-An early version of the software, demonstrated on stage by Microsoft executive Joe Belfiore, showed two modes, one optimized for touch-controlled tablets, and one for PCs using a mouse and keyboard.
+An early version of the software, demonstrated on stage by Microsoft executive Joe Belfiore, showed two modes, one optimised for touch-controlled tablets, and one for PCs with mice and keyboard.
 Users can switch between the two depending on the device.

-Myerson did not say exactly how or when the new Windows would be rolled out, but other executives said Microsoft was aiming for a full release in spring 2015.
-A technical preview can be downloaded from Microsoft's website, starting on Wednesday, for users to try out and give the company feedback.
+Myerson did not say how or when the new Windows would be rolled out.
+A technical preview can be downloaded from Microsoft's website, starting Wednesday, for users to try out.

-"They were trying to start the messaging for a product that won’t actually ship until sometime around the middle of next year," said Gartner analyst Steve Kleynhans at the event.
-"This was to tell the PC installed base that there is a future and it doesn’t have to be covered over in brightly colored tiles, or force them to abandon everything they’ve learned over the past 15 years."
+There has been speculation that Microsoft, which still makes a huge profit from Windows, might give away future versions to an audience that has become used to free upgrades on mobile software from Apple and Google.

-Myerson said his team toyed with calling the new product Windows One to emphasize the unity of all the companies' products, but noted that name had already been used.
+Myerson said his team toyed with the idea of calling the new product Windows One to emphasise the unity of all the companies' products, but noted that name had already been used.